 Mulled Wines are a time-honoured holiday tradition around Christmas in most old-world countries.
-They can add some warmth to our cold and short winter days and has evolved over the time.
-I am often asked where the tradition stems from, and what kind of wine to use when making Mulled Wines.
+They can add some warmth to our cold and short winter days and have evolved over time.
+I am often asked where the tradition stems from, and what kind of wine to use when making Mulled Wines and classic holiday drinks.

 What is Mulled wine?